joesobo/CodeGraphyV2/README.md

 ### Settings

-To color of nodes and selected node of the graph add these configurations to your `settings.json`.
 You can also `blacklist` any files or folders you want ignored.
-These can be manually editted from the `Config` section of the extension.
+Add this configuration to your vscode `settings.json`

 ```json
 "codegraphy.blacklist": [